 Measles Outbreaks Threaten U.S. Elimination Status: Concerns Rise as Cases Climb

-The rash of measles outbreaks around the country has raised concerns about the United States potentially losing its status as a country where the disease has been eliminated.
+The rash of measles outbreaks around the country has raised concerns regarding the United States potentially losing its status as a country where the disease has been eliminated.
 This distinction has been held since 2000.
 According to the Centers for Disease Control and Prevention (CDC), there have already been 41 confirmed measles cases across 15 states and New York City.
 This puts the nation on track to surpass the 58 total cases reported in 2023.

-Infectious Disease Society of America member, Sarah Lim, expressed her concern about the trend continuing and leading to more cases.
+Infectious Disease Society of America member, Sarah Lim, expressed her concern regarding the trend continuing and leading to more cases.
 The attention surrounding measles outbreaks has been focused on Florida, where 10 cases have been detected across two counties.
 However, infections have also been confirmed in other states such as Arizona, California, Georgia, Indiana, and Maryland.

 The Florida Department of Health has responded to inquiries by stating that many media outlets are reporting false information and politicizing the outbreak.
 They emphasize that despite falling vaccination rates across the country, approximately 97 percent of students at Manatee Bay Elementary in Weston, where most Florida measles cases have been detected this year, have received at least one dose of the vaccine.